top of page

 MUSIC- HIGH SCHOOL, PERFORMANCE

-CLASSES IN-THE-MAKING/2026-27:
+CLASSES IN-THE-MAKING:

 AFRICAN AMERICAN HISTORY

-RETIRED CLASSES: CURRENTLY NOT IN ROTATION
+ARCHIVED CLASSES: NOT CURRENTLY IN ROTATION

 COOKING/FOOD PREPARATION